 There are many creative and memorable ways to bring ritual and symbolic actions into your ceremony.
-Ritual can also be a meaningful way to bring together members of families connected to the bride and groom, to incorporate the involvement of children in the couples’ lives, or to recognise the importance of community to the couple.
-Here are just a few suggestions I’ve pulled together for my couples, but the opportunities are many:
+Ritual can also be a meaningful way to bring together members of families connected to the couple, to incorporate the involvement of children in the couples’ lives, or to recognise the importance of community to the couple.
+Here are just a few suggestions I have for my couples, but the opportunities are many:

 Sand Unity Ceremony

 The sand unity ceremony, involves the wedding couple, and/or close family or children, adding different coloured sands to a central glass container.
 Each person is given a specific colour/type, taking it in turns to add the sand to the container, or pouring together.